-During the study, people were selected by chance to get one of 2 treatments, where 2 people were selected for Group A for every one person selected for Group B. The treatments were selected at random - by a computer.
+During the study, people were selected by chance to get one of two treatments; two people were selected for Group A for every one person selected for Group B. The treatments were selected at random - by a computer.

 The treatment groups were: